SpaceG/glas/_posts/2015-02-14-io-domians.markdown

 <br>

-I'm decide to Set Up our Domian Names @ Namecheap.com [Namecheap.com](https://www.namecheap.com/).
+We have registered our Domian Names @ Namecheap.com [Namecheap.com](https://www.namecheap.com/).
 A good Company from Los Angeles U.S.A.